Jose-JPan/C-tutorials/Book-C/OOC/PREFACE.md

 ## Having Discipline
     Programming takes discipline.
 Good programming takes a lot of discipline, a large number of principles, and standard, defensive ways of doing things right.
-Pro- grammers use tools.Good programmers make tools to dispose of routine tasks once and for all.
+Pro- grammers use tools.
+Good programmers make tools to dispose of routine tasks once and for all.
 Object-oriented programming with ANSI-C requires a fair amount of immutable code -- names may change but not the structures.
+Therefore, in chapter seven we build a small preprocessor to create the boilerplate required.
+It looks like yet another new object-oriented dialect language (yanoodi perhaps?) but it should not be viewed as such -- it gets the dull parts out of the way and lets us concentrate on the creative aspects of problem solving with better techniques.